John Githongo

+Early Life and Education

-His father Joe Githongo owned an accounting firm, President Jomo Kenyatta being one of its clients.
-John Githongo went to the prestigious St. Mary's School in Nairobi.
+Gìthongo's father Joe Gìthongo owned an accounting firm, President Jomo Kenyatta being one of its clients.
+John Gìthongo went to the prestigious St. Mary's School in Nairobi.
 He studied Economics and Philosophy at the University of Wales before returning to his native Kenya.
 He briefly worked as a management consultant and researcher before moving into journalism.
 In this role he wrote extensively for the Nairobi-based EastAfrican and Executive magazine, attacking corruption throughout Kenyan society under the Moi regime.
 He was also a correspondent for the British journal The Economist and wrote for a range of local and international papers as well.
 In the 1990s he received the CNN African Journalist of the year award (third prize).

 Transparency International

 Following in his father's footsteps he joined the Transparency International movement.
 He founded and served as founder-Executive Director of the Kenyan chapter of Transparency International in 1999 after years of the government refusing it registration.
 He also served a board member of Transparency International in Berlin.